About Wheeler County

 Business & Licensing

 Business and licensing records in Wheeler County, Nebraska, are maintained through various county and state offices depending on the type of business activity and registration.
-For local business name registrations, including doing-business-as (DBA) names and trade names, filings are made with the Wheeler County Clerk at the Wheeler County Courthouse, 305 7th Street, Bartlett, NE 68622, phone (308) 654-3235.
+For local business name registrations, including doing-business-as (DBA) names and trade names, filings are made with Wheeler County Clerk at Wheeler County Courthouse, 305 7th Street, Bartlett, NE 68622 These local filings establish public notice of business names operating within Wheeler County, though fees and specific requirements should be confirmed directly with the County Clerk's office.

 For formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, registration is handled by the Nebraska Secretary of State's Office in Lincoln.
 The Secretary of State maintains a searchable online business entity database accessible at www.sos.nebraska.gov, where users can search for registered businesses, view corporate officers and registered agents, check business status, and access filed documents.
 This free online search tool is the primary resource for verifying business registrations and corporate good standing in Nebraska.

-Professional licenses including those for contractors, cosmetologists, healthcare providers, and other regulated professions are issued by the appropriate Nebraska state licensing boards and departments rather than at the county level.
+Professional licenses including those for contractors, cosmetologists, healthcare providers, and other regulated professions are issued by the appropriate Nebraska state licensing boards and departments rather than at Wheeler County level.
 Sales tax permits are obtained through the Nebraska Department of Revenue, which administers the state sales and use tax system.
 Building permits and zoning compliance in Wheeler County are handled by county officials, with specific requirements varying depending on whether construction occurs within incorporated villages or unincorporated county areas.

 Elections & Voter Records

-Elections in Wheeler County, Nebraska, are administered by the Wheeler County Clerk, who serves as the election commissioner for this small rural county.
-The County Clerk's office is located at the Wheeler County Courthouse, 305 7th Street, Bartlett, NE 68622, and can be reached at (308) 654-3235 for election-related inquiries.
+Elections in Wheeler County, Nebraska, are administered by Wheeler County Clerk, who is the election commissioner for this small rural county.
+Wheeler County Clerk's office is located at Wheeler County Courthouse, 305 7th Street, Bartlett, NE 68622, and can be contacted through the office’s website. election related inquiries.
 Voter registration in Wheeler County can be completed by submitting a voter registration application to the County Clerk, with Nebraska's voter registration deadline set at 6:00 p.m.
+On the third Friday before any election (or the second Friday before the election if registering online).

 - Voters can also register in person at the County Clerk's office or by mailing a completed registration form.